expo/expo/docs/pages/versions/unversioned/sdk/wallet.md

 title: Wallet
 ---

-Provides interactions for applications to add passes and cards to Apple Wallet.
+Provides interactions for applications to add passes to Apple Wallet.

 ## Installation